Push to arm Ukraine putting strain on US weapons stockpile

 “I’ve been asking the DoD for almost two months for a plan to replenish our Stinger stockpile as well as our Javelin launch units,” Rogers said.
 “I worry that without a readily available replacement or fully active production lines, we could leave Ukraine and our NATO allies in a vulnerable position.”

-The factory began attracting attention soon after Russia’s invasion because of images shared on social media that showed Javelin missile tubes emblazoned with “TROY, AL” stockpiled for use by Ukrainian forces.

-“We want the last thing Putin ever reads to be ‘Made in Alabama,’” Gov. Kay Ivey’s office said in a message shared on social media.

-Fox and Madhani reported from Washington, Reeves from Birmingham, Ala., and Huff from Dover Air Force Base, Delaware.
+Reeves reported from Birmingham, Ala., and Huff from Dover Air Force Base, Delaware.
+Associated Press writers Lolita C. Baldor and Alan Fram in Washington contributed to this report.

 By BEN FOX, AAMER MADHANI, JAY REEVES and DAN HUFF